IGICOCORO/rusansuma_api/info.md

 	WHEN H01 =2 THEN "Rural"
 END AS "Localité"

-FROM feuil1 GROUP BY ID02;
+FROM feuil GROUP BY ID02;

 2) Nombre de pièces à usage d'habitation par Commune
 ----------------------------------------------------